 Not only are your health and performance possibly influenced negatively, but your beloved paddle is also ‘at risk’ if you keep playing pickleball in the rain.
 Paddles are not totally waterproof, which means moisture is able to penetrate and gradually destroy them.
 If you don’t want to buy new paddles very frequently, switch to playing indoors when it rains.

-Can you play pickleball on a wet court?
+Can you play pickleball on a wet court (in the rain)?

 You can, for sure, but from what I have mentioned above, I hope that you will make the right choice when it comes to playing pickleball on a wet court.
 Personally, it is a big “NO” for me, though I do love the rain.